 We aim to promote spiritual awareness and develop personal responses to issues regarding beliefs, attitudes and values.
 We make available to our children the opportunity to experience the rich variety of cultures that make up our city and society.

 SACRE’s 24 Dispositions are used within R.E lessons to promote learning and understanding of similarities and differences between faiths and religions.

 Across KS3, pupils will engage in a variety of traditional and contemporary music from around the world.
 Within each topic, pupils will listen to and appraise music related to an artist or style of music.
 Pupils then move on to creating and performing music using a range of instruments, including their voices.
 As pupils develop they will begin to practice their skills of composition within a variety of musical genres and styles.

-Within the Arts curriculum we aim to provide pupils with opportunities to develop and enrich their learning through creativity and self-expression, alongside developing subject based skills.
-Arts lessons provide opportunities for pupils to develop their social & emotional skills and self-esteem.
+Within the Arts curriculum, we aim to provide pupils with opportunities to develop and enrich their learning through creativity and self-expression, alongside developing subject-based skills.
+Arts lessons provide opportunities for pupils to develop their social and emotional skills and self-esteem.

 At KS3, pupils experience a range of Arts subjects and will have the opportunity to choose an arts option to study during KS4.

 DT is taught within three subject areas; Resistant Materials, Textiles and Food Technology.
-In DT, pupils are able use their imagination to create a range of practical products and evaluate their and others’ work.
-Pupils are able to develop their problem solving skills and there are regular opportunities to develop cross curricular learning links, particularly within mathematics, science, ICT and art.
+In DT, pupils are able to use their imagination to create a range of practical products and evaluate their and others’ work.
+Pupils are able to develop their problem-solving skills and there are regular opportunities to develop cross-curricular learning links, particularly within mathematics, science, ICT and art.